Yunuuuu/eheat/README.md

 ## `anno_gg` and `anno_gg2`

 Both function acts similar with other annotation function in ComplexHeatmap.
-Both accept a ggplot object and fit it in the ComplexHeatmap annotation area.
+They accept a ggplot object and fit it in the ComplexHeatmap annotation area.

 ``` r